Municue

 Consent Agenda

-Authorizes Supplemental Agreement No. 1 with IEA, Inc. increasing the professional services contract by $250,960 to add engineering design services including a FEMA-required hydraulic/hydrology study for the Dixon Branch Greenbelt Pedestrian Bridge, design of Herndon Park Bridge, and retaining wall repair at Flagpole Hill Trail.
+Authorizes Supplemental Agreement No. 1 with IEA, Inc. expanding professional engineering services to cover additional FEMA-required hydraulic/hydrology studies, design of the Herndon Park Bridge, and retaining wall repair at Flagpole Hill Trail.

 …and consulting services for an additional hydraulic and hydrology study to meet Federal Emergency Management Agency requirement for the Dixon Branch Greenbelt Pedestrian Bridge Project located at…